Founders Journey - Baremetrics

 Sales include cash earned from paying consumers, while revenue refers to the entire amount of money earned by a business over a certain period.
 As a result, revenue is often higher.
 However, when sales income exceeds the overall revenue generated by a company, it may indicate that the business has incurred more expenditures or expenses.
 The difference in value between revenue and sales may affect net income variations.

-Crucial Net Revenue Metrics for Subscription Businesses
+What Are the Crucial Net Revenue Metrics for Subscription Businesses?

 When it comes to tracking your net revenue, there are multiple metrics that you definitely want to track.
 These will vary slightly depending on your specific business model.